Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Salvador offers a deep dive into Afro-Brazilian culture.
 Expect music and unique cuisine.

-São Paulo has an urban arts scene.
+São Paulo has a city arts scene.
 Discover world-class gastronomy and a different metropolitan experience.

-Iguazu Falls offers one of the world's most spectacular natural wonders.
+Iguazu Falls offers one of the globe's's most spectacular natural wonders.
 This place is for people who love nature.

 Think about combining your Rio de Janeiro state visit with Minas Gerais.
 Explore historical colonial cities like Ouro Preto and Tiradentes.
 Travel along the Costa Verde, visiting Paraty and Ilha Grande island.

-Book your attractions and tours in advance.
+Book your tourist sites and trips in advance.
 This can save time by skipping lines and securing your spot.

 Explore Rio de Janeiro's highlights with an expert local guide.